Connor (Angel): Season 3

-In a seemingly impossible event, vampires Angel and Darla had a child, the end result being Connor, a human with superhuman abilities.
-Connor is introduced in the episode "Lullaby," when Darla sacrifices herself to give birth to him, by staking herself in the heart.
-Darla's sacrifice for their son allows Angel to make peace with her, and welcomes Connor into his life with hope for their family's future, especially since Angel is prophesied that he eventually become human again and thus one day a normal life with his son by his side.
+In a seemingly impossible event, vampires Angel and Darla had a child, the end result being Connor, a human-like offspring of vampires and the first of his kind.
+Connor is introduced in the episode "Lullaby", when Darla sacrifices herself to give birth to him, by staking herself in the heart.
+Darla's sacrifice for their son allows Angel to make peace with her, and welcomes Connor into his life with hope for their family's future, especially since Angel is prophesied that he eventually become human again and thus one day a normal life as a father.
 For the first few months of his life, Connor is jointly raised by Angel and his team, including Wesley and Cordelia, though he is constantly targeted by different factions.
 Connor is prophesied to destroy the time-shifting demon lord Sahjhan.
 In attempt to negate the prophecy, he travels through time and rewrites the prophecy to read "The father will kill the son" in reference to Angel and Connor, and recruits Angelus's nemesis Daniel Holtz whose family the vampire killed centuries ago with Darla.
 Wesley kidnaps the baby in a misguided effort to save his life from Angel, conveniently leading him into the hands of Holtz.
 Holtz steals the baby and is forced to escape to the hell dimension Quor'Toth: Darkest of the dark world.

 Holtz raises Connor as his son and instills him with a deep hatred of Angel, although revealed later that he also occasionally abuses Connor when training him out of his hatred towards Connor's parents.
 As time runs more quickly in Quor'Toth, Connor ages at an accelerated rate in relation to time on Earth.
 Surviving the hell, a teenage Connor returns with the goal of avenging the Holtz family by killing Angel.
 After failing in his first attempt on Angel's life, Connor tentatively begins to reconcile with him.
 Fearful of the development, Holtz has himself killed by Justine Cooper in a manner that frames Angel for the action.
 In the finale "Tomorrow", an enraged Connor seals Angel in a metal box and sinks him to the bottom of the ocean.